SummaryRead the full fact sheet

 heart.
 Cover the bite with a clean, dry dressing or bandage and, if possible, splint the limb.

-- If possible write down the time of the bite and when the bandage was applied.
+- Note the time of the bite and when the bandage was put on.

 - Do not apply a tourniquet, cut the bite to release the venom or try to suck the venom out of the wound.